mstephen19/apify-global-store/README.md

 | ------------- | ------------------------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |
 | setStateParam | SetStateFunctionCallBack | **true** | A callback function in which the current state is passed and can be modified.
 Return value must be an object which will be set as the new state. |

 A synchronous function which sets the current state.
+The previous state is passed into the callback function as a parameter.
+It is recommended to refer to the previous state through this parameter instead of using `store.state` within the callback.

 **Usage:**